Confused About Brand Strategy and Brand Identity? Here's What You Actually Need

 Your brand strategy also includes your positioning, your brand values, your messaging framework, and your long-term vision.
 It's the internal compass that guides every decision you make, from product development to customer service to marketing campaigns.

 Without a clear brand strategy, you're essentially building a business without a blueprint.
-You might create something pretty, but it won't necessarily support your goals or resonate with the right audience.
+You might create something looks pretty, but it won't necessarily support your business goals or resonate with the right audience.

 What Is Brand Identity?